-Go for software architecture and design your software to enforce and execute security policies.
+Go for software architecture and design your software to enforce and execute a secure coding policy.
 For instance, if your system is designed for different privileges at various times, you should consider dividing it into separate intercommunicating subsystems, each provided with a suitable privilege set.

 A minimalist approach:

-Complex designs are likely to increase their error made in the configuration, implementation and use.
+Complex designs are likely to increase their errors made in the configuration, implementation and use.
 Further, if you have a robust security mechanism, you needn’t worry about the assurance level.

 Stick to the principle of least privilege: